-Benefits of the manufacturing upgrades have now become readily apparent, with Microbix proven capable of supporting year-over-year sales growth of 77% in fiscal 2021.
-Additionally gross margins for fiscal 2021 improved to 59% from just 44% the prior year due to both a greater proportion of branded medical devices (56% vs. 17%), better control of production processes and an improved product mix.
-Fiscal 2021 was the first year that fully reflects Microbix's work in positioning for continuing sales growth, to materially improve its percentage gross margins, and drive toward a higher proportion of higher margin Microbix-branded medical devices.
+2021 was the first year that reflects Microbix's work in positioning for continuing sales growth, to materially improve its percentage gross margins, and drive toward a higher proportion of higher margin Microbixbranded medical devices.
 This statement is most conclusively supported by the \$3.2 million of net earnings recorded for fiscal 2021, for a gratifying full year net earnings margin of 17%.
-In turn, Q2 of fiscal 2022 is Microbix's sixth consecutive quarter of profitable growth.
+In turn, Q3 of fiscal 2022 is Microbix's seventh consecutive quarter of profitable growth, a track record which is targeted to continue.

-More broadly speaking though, fiscal 2020 and 2021 proved to be challenging for many companies, including Microbix.
-The COVID-19 pandemic continues to disrupt normal antigen ordering patterns and has delayed the widespread uptake of Microbix' novel and innovative QAPs for such areas as high-risk Human Papilloma Virus (HPV) molecular testing.
+More broadly speaking though, the business environment continues to present challenges to many companies, including Microbix.
+The COVID-19 pandemic continues to disrupt normal antigen ordering patterns and has delayed the widespread uptake of Microbix' novel and innovative QAPs for such areas as high-risk Human Papilloma Virus (HPV) molecular testing and other sexually-transmitted infections.
 The development and registration of leading-edge QAPs to support COVID-19 test accuracy have partially, but not fully, offset these disruptions and delays.
+Furthermore, there is widespread re-emergence of inflation in goods, services, and wages which Microbix must necessarily pass through to its customers.

 However, the full year of fiscal 2021 provided firm evidence of the interest in Microbix's QAPs from the global diagnostics and clinical laboratory industries, with fiscal 2021 sales of \$4.7 million demonstrating substantial growth from the prior year.
-Management sees this growth continuing and, in the nearer term, being principally-driven by sales to manufacturers of diagnostics - an area in which multiple business development initiatives are ongoing.
+Such QAPs sales growth is expected to continue, particularly as Microbix works to secure purchase and supply agreements with test manufacturers to include QAPs at fixed ratios in their kits of test consumables.

-Going forward, Microbix is working to keep improving its percentage gross margin while also growing its sales of antigens and QAPs, and of DxTM.
-Strong percentage gross margins, such as those seen across fiscal 2021 and in H1 2022, should be achievable by way of operational discipline across antigens, QAPs and DxTM, although variation in product sales mix will drive some quarter-to-quarter volatility.
-Achievement of Microbix's sales and gross margin goals is expected to lead to increasingly meaningful quarterly net earnings, with results reporting to regularly update shareholders on progress with such operational goals.
-An offsetting challenge is the more inflationary economic environment, which will require Microbix to pass-through materials and labour cost increases to its customers.
+Going forward, Microbix is working to maintain or improve its percentage gross margin while also growing its sales of antigens, QAPs, and DxTM.
+Strong percentage gross margins, such as those seen across fiscal 2021 and in YTD 2022, should be achievable by way of operational discipline across antigens, QAPs and DxTM, although variation in product sales mix will drive some quarter-to-quarter volatility.
+Achievement of Microbix's sales and gross margin goals is expected to lead to continued (and increasingly meaningful) quarterly net earnings, paired with ongoing updates to shareholders on progress with operational goals and business milestones.